sennychu/homebrew-cookbook/topics/06_anatomy_of_a_formula.md

 If the wrong download strategy is detected, or a formula needs to use a custom strategy, it can be specified with the `:using` keyword.

-The value of the `:using` keyword should either be a known VCS symbol, as defined int he `VCS_SYMBOLS` mapping in formula.rb, or a class that derives from DownloadStrategy.
+The value of the `:using` keyword should either be a known VCS symbol as defined in the `VCS_SYMBOLS` mapping in formula.rb, or a class that derives from DownloadStrategy.

 *Overriding an HTTP download to a SVN checkout.*